-- Enterprise version of the VMR Docker package—If you have purchased an Enterprise version of the VMR Docker package, Solace will give you information for how to download an enterprise version of the compressed tar archive package from a secure Solace server.
-Contact Solace Support at firstname.lastname@example.org if you require assistance.
+- Solace PubSub+ Enterprise: If you have purchased Solace PubSub+ Enterprise, Solace will give you information for how to download a compressed tar archive package from a secure Solace server.
+Contact Solace Support at email@example.com if you require assistance.

-Once you have obtained a copy of the Solace VMR Docker Package, you can upload it to a directory on your host and load the image using these two steps:
+Once you have your Docker package, you can upload it to a directory on your host and load the image using these steps:

 - Start Docker: